HarperDB/documentation/docs/reference/defining-schemas.md

 * String: String/text
 * Int: Integer
 * Float: Any number
-* ID: String or integer
+* ID: A string (but indicates it is not intended to be legible)
 * Any: Any primitive, object, or array is allowed
+* Date: A Date object